qttq23/OnlineAuctionWebProject/README.txt

 # Online Auction Web Project

 # requirement
-- up to date browser (Google chrome is suggested, others are not tested)
+- up-to-date browser (Google chrome or Microsoft Edge is suggested, others are not tested)

-# to run:
+# to run on window
-- go to 'src' folder and double click to 'homepage.html'

-or
-- open command prompt in this folder 'webProject' and type: start src/homepage.html
+- open command prompt in folder 'server' and type: r.bat

-# notes: upload images just work if choose images on folder 'src/images/'
+or:

+npm start

+- open browser and go to url:
+localhost:3000

+# notes
+this app use port 3000, if any other apps are using this port, the server will not run.

 # folders:
-docs: documents
+docs: related documents
-src: source code
+server: source code
-revision: all versions of this web app.
 screenshots: some images of web screen

 # github:
 https://github.com/qttq23/OnlineAuctionWebProject.git